Azure/data-model-drift/README.md

 - Understanding the security reporting process in SECURITY.MD
 - Remove this section from the README

 Here are my test changes!
+And here is more!

 ## Contributing